 Then let's not forgot the great pigeon massacre that is unleashed by Shale after years of being pooped on by birds.

-You can make these happen in Fire Emblem if you so desire, by having the right unit take out the right boss.
+The players can make these happen in Fire Emblem if they so desire, by having the right unit take out the right boss:

 In Paper Mario: The Thousand-Year Door, Vivian pulls a Heel–Face Turn because Mario was kind to her in helping her find something that Beldam dropped and forced her to look for as punishment.
 The next time you face the Shadow Sirens, she can be used as a partner.